-- The residual weights are redistributed to remaining liquid securities.
-Final weights may not exceed five times the initial target weight.
-For more details on liquidity-informed weighting, please refer to Appendix 4. - In the case of an infeasible solution, the liquidity adjustments may be relaxed.
+• The residual weights are redistributed to remaining liquid securities.
+For more details on liquidity-informed weighting, please refer to Appendix 4.

 For more details on the index calculation methodology, refer to the Morningstar Indexes Calculation Methodology rulebook.

 Index Maintenance and Calculation